Jozdien/AI-For-Dummies/Week II/README.md

 y = melbourne_data.Price
 ```

 We need to select a few features to work on.
-Selecting too many features - especially useless ones - can result in overfitting, so you have to be careful to pick only as many as you need (of course, too few and the model won't be accurate at all, so it's a hard line to walk).
+Selecting too many features - especially useless ones - can result in overfitting, so you have to be careful to pick only as many as you need (of course, too few and the model won't be accurate at all, so, you know, be careful).

 This data is stored in a variable x.